-- Renovation of existing buildings (7.2) - Installation, maintenance and repair of energy efficiency equipment (7.3) - Installation, maintenance, and repair of charging stations for electric vehicles in buildings (and in parking spaces belonging to buildings) (7.4) - Installation, maintenance and repair of technologies for renewable energy technologies (7.6)
+- installation, maintenance, and repair of charging stations for electric vehicles in buildings (and in parking spaces belonging to buildings) (7.4); - installation, maintenance and repair of technologies for renewable energy technologies (7.6).

 Euronext's eligible CapEx increased in comparison to prior year which can mainly be explained by the remodelling of the Oslo Børs building.
 The remodelling of Oslo Børs building had the main objective of carrying out a profound modernisation of the building, which was beginning to show some signs of wear and tear after the last major renovation in the 80s, always focusing on maintaining the centenary character of the building.
 At the same time, the building had to guarantee the best comfort and all the technical conditions for all employees of Oslo Børs and Euronext Securities - Oslo and improve its efficiency indicators.